janiceli0/janiceli0/README.md

 - 👋 Hi there, I'm Janice!
 - 👀 I'm a Front-end Developer, passionate about web development.
-- 🌱 Currently, I'm focused on enhancing my skills in HTML, CSS, JavaScript, and React.
+- 🌱 Currently, I'm focused on enhancing my skills in HTML, CSS, JavaScript, React, and Next.js.

 <!---
 janiceli0/janiceli0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.